With a Little Bit of Luck: Various usage

 In the US, the TV crime drama Magnum, P.I. season 6 episode 19 entitled "A Little Bit of Luck... a Little Bit of Grief" was named after "With a Little Bit of Luck".

 In Netherlands, the TV situation comedy Zeg 'ns Aaas soundtrack "Liefde op het eerste gezicht" was based on "With a Little Bit of Luck".

+South Fremantle, an Australian Rules club in the WAFL, bases its club song on this tune.

 In Japan, "With a Little Bit of Luck" was adopted as the commercial song for an energy drink ZENA featuring George Tokoro singing the changed phrase "Fine by ZENA" (ゼナで元気, Zena de genki), launched in the mid-1990s.
 On horse racing in Japan, Sonoda and Himeji racecourses have used Percy Faith's "With a Little Bit of Luck" and a disco style tune "Summer Place '76" (from the film A Summer Place, 1959) in their betting booths as BGM a few minutes before the end of the tickets sales of every races.
 The usage of these two Faith's tunes in Sonoda racecourse was referred in a horse racing web novel that appeared serially in a daily sports newspaper Tokyo Sports news site in 2014, as tunes that were popular among middle-aged men in Sonoda racecourse.